IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 #### What is the uniqueness and rotation policy for UID2 tokens?

 The UID2 service encrypts UID2 tokens using random initialization vectors.
 The UID2 token is unique for a given user as the user browses the internet.
 This means that every time a UID2 token is generated, the token is always different, even for the same underlying raw UID2.
 Every time the token is refreshed, a new token is generated and encrypted.
-This mechanism helps ensure that untrusted parties cannot track a user's identity.

 #### What does a UID2 token look like in the bidstream?